Intelligent Reflecting Surfaces for THz Communications: Fundamentals, Key Solutions, and System Prototyping: Hardware Designs of THz Metasurfaces

 MEMS provide a distinct mechanical approach to metasurface reconfiguration, complementing material-based tuning methods by enabling dynamic electromagnetic control through geometric reconfiguration of meta-atoms.
 This strategy leverages mature MEMS fabrication technologies to achieve scalable, low-loss THz devices.
 A representative example, illustrated in Fig. \ref{schematic_illustrations}(d), employs microstructure cantilevers as tunable meta-atoms, where the release angle dynamically tailors electromagnetic responses through mechanical deformation.
 A novel demonstration \cite{manjappa2018reconfigurable} showcased a reconfigurable MEMS-driven Fano-resonant metasurface with multiple-input-output (MIO) states, where two independent electrical inputs and an optical readout facilitate THz-frequency logic operations via far-field Fano resonance modulation and near-field resonant confinement.
 Such MEMS-based architectures underscore the potential for scalable, low-loss metasurfaces in THz beamforming.

 In summary, reconfigurable metasurfaces are promising for enabling dynamic THz wavefront control in future wireless systems.
 Electrical tuning modulates material properties via voltage or current (e.g., carrier density in semiconductors, liquid crystal alignment), offering pixel-level precision and nanosecond-scale reconfiguration, though it is limited by wiring complexity.
 Optical tuning exploits laser-induced effects (e.g., carrier generation, phase-change transitions) for ultrafast, contactless control at the picosecond level, yet it requires external lasers and is prone to thermal interference.
 Thermal tuning relies on temperature-driven transitions (e.g., VO$_{2}$ phase change) for non-volatile, structurally simple adjustments but suffers from millisecond-scale latency and high energy demands.
 Hybrid integration of these mechanisms could overcome individual limitations to meet the requirements of advanced terahertz systems.
-Meanwhile, to expand tunability, hybrid meta-atom strategies—such as electromechanical and phase-change integration\cite{prakash2024electromechanically}—enable multifunctional reconfiguration and non-volatile memory effects.
+Meanwhile, to expand tunability, hybrid meta-atom strategies, e.g., electromechanical and phase-change integration\cite{prakash2024electromechanically}, enable multifunctional reconfiguration and non-volatile memory effects.
+These advances solidify metasurfaces as versatile platforms for THz wave engineering in wireless systems.